n1o/study_notes/study_notes/notes/belief_propagation.md

 We can implement BP for undirected trees as follows:

-1. Pick an arbitrary ndoe and call it the root r.
+1. Pick an arbitrary node and call it the root r.
 2. Orient all the edges away from r ("pick up the graph" and let all the edges "dangle down" ) this gives a notion of parents and children.
 3. Send messages from leaves to the root (**collect evidence** phase)
 4. Send messages back down from the root (**distribute evidence** phase)